jlikhuva/blog/posts/rmq.md

     }
 }
 ```
+You can play around with the code for computing the `kth_order_statistic` [in the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=02f915a79be3e7b6aadf53cfc1f29156).

+---
 The median of medians procedure has a few key structures:
 * The input is divided into blocks or equal size.
 This is called block partitioning and each block is called the micro array.
 * The original problem (median in this case) is solved for each block using a naive method that works well for small input sizes.
 With this scheme, we are able to solve the problem for each block in constant time and for all blocks in linear time.